 The intention of this study is to explore the perceptions of students and the instructor of pedagogical chatbot use in an online undergraduate English Composition course.
 In order to generate substantive theory, this reflexive study will use a flexible, emerging design.
-Data will be accumulated through chatbot transcripts and through telephone interviews using the open-ended interview questions listed in the appendix.
+Data will be accumulated through chatbot transcripts and through in-depth telephone or Zoom interviews using the open-ended interview questions listed in the appendix.